 I would suggest adding a beverage package if you plan to have a cocktail early evening and a wine or two with your dinner.
 Check the price when you make your booking, but this will include all alcoholic beverages (except perhaps champagne!) and may well work out cheaper than buying a bottle of wine to share each day plus extras.

 Excursions are also an additional cost.
 Have a good read through and it would pay to book them online or through your travel agent before you depart to ensure you get the ones you want.
+Otherwise make a beeline to the Concierge desk the minute to board and book the ones you want.

 The spa is extra.
 Sadly.
 If it weren’t I’d be having a daily massage!